goocy/hypermaze/Readme.md

 ## Features

 * **N-dimensional mazes**: Don't get restricted by the limits of our known reality!
 The core functions support as many dimensions as your computer can handle.
+Don't be ashamed if you start out with ordinary 2D mazes though, those can be fun too!

 * **Flexible maze carving**: The excavation module allows you to specify the entrance point and the side of the exit wall.
 Whether you want a traditional one-way journey or an Escheresque maze that exits where it started, we've got you covered.